Recent Fire Damage Posts

 Smoke alarms work by detecting smoke in the air, which is why you want them to be located near a door or window.
 The sensor sends an electric current through a wire coil and interrupts the flow of electricity if it detects any kind of particle in the air (like smoke).
 This interruption triggers an alarm sound, which will warn you that there's danger nearby.

-A battery backup is also standard on most models because they have a tendency to go off when they're not supposed to—like when you burn toast!
+A battery backup is also standard on most models because they tend to go off when they're not supposed to—like when you burn toast!
 The battery backup ensures that your smoke detector doesn't run out of power while you're sleeping or working away from home.

 Is it required to have smoke alarms in my home?